ClusterM/fdskey/README.md

 * Backup original ROM: copy a .fds file to a .fds.bak file if a disk content was rewritten
 * [ Save and return ] - press **left** or **right** button on this item to return to the main menu

-### How to dump real disks
+### How to dump physical disks
-You can use a homebrew disk copier applications to copy a real disk to a virtual one, simply create an empty ROM.
+You can use a homebrew disk copier applications to copy a physical disk to a virtual one, simply create an empty ROM.
 There is **Create blank disk** item in the main menu for it.
 1. Put **Disk Hacker**/**Disk Keeper** or another homebrew disk copier ROM on SD card
 2. Select a disk copier software on your SD card like any other ROM and load it
 3. Return to the main menu and select **Create blank disk**
 4. Enter filename for the new ROM, trailing spaces will be trimmed
-5. When disk copier asks to insert game disk disconnect a FDSKey from a RAM adaptor and connect a real FDS drive with a game disk inserted
+5. When disk copier asks to insert game disk disconnect a FDSKey from a RAM adaptor and connect a physical FDS drive with a game disk inserted
-6. When disk copier asks to insert new/blank disk disconnect a real drive, connect a FDSKey and select ROM created in steps 3-4
+6. When disk copier asks to insert new/blank disk disconnect a physical drive, connect a FDSKey and select ROM created in steps 3-4
 7. Repeat steps 5-6 until the copy operation is completed

-### How to write real disks
+### How to write physical disks
-This is a reverse operation of dumping: you can use disk copiers homebrew applications to copy a virtual disk to a real one.
+This is a reverse operation of dumping: you can use disk copiers homebrew applications to copy a virtual disk to a physical one.
 1. Put **Disk Hacker**/**Disk Keeper** or another homebrew disk copier ROM on SD card
 2. Select a disk copier software on your SD card like any other ROM and load it
 3. When disk copier asks to insert game disk select the source ROM/side
-4. When disk copier asks to insert new/blank disk disconnect a FDSKey from a RAM adaptor and connect a real FDS drive with blank disk inserted
+4. When disk copier asks to insert new/blank disk disconnect a FDSKey from a RAM adaptor and connect a physical FDS drive with blank disk inserted
-5. Disconnect a real FDS drive and connect FDSKey
+5. Disconnect a physical FDS drive and connect FDSKey
 6. Repeat steps 3, 4, and 5 until the copy operation is completed

 ## Donate